 What to serve with this spicy taco sauce?

-Though, drizzling over the taco is the ultimate choice for making this spicy green sauce more enchanting.
 However, it also plays a versatile role other than serving tacos.
 Let’s see a few of them below.

 Meat/seafood.
-Serve as a glaze or as a side for the dishes like Hawaiian garlic shrimp, shrimp appetizer, Trinidad pepper shrimp.
+Serve as a glaze or as a side for dishes like Hawaiian garlic shrimp, shrimp appetizer, Trinidad pepper shrimp.

 Drinks.
-Stir a teaspoon in lemonade or in your favorite cocktail, and make the evenings more hot.
+Stir a teaspoon in lemonade or your favorite cocktail, and make the evenings more hot.
 Jalapeno lemonade.

 Recipe variations